-Christiana Care’s Family Medicine Residency Program was one of only 14 programs in the nation to receive recognition as a P4 program (Preparing the Personal Physician for Practice), whose training innovations have led to transformation and changes in the content, structure and location of residency training.
+Christiana Care’s Family Medicine Residency Program has an innovative longitudinal curriculum.
+Our innovations have led to transformation and changes in the content, structure and location of residency training.

 Examples of changes to our first-year curriculum: